RajkumarGara/Splitly/README.md

 # Splitly

-A simple, offline-friendly expense splitting app built with Meteor, Blaze, and Bootstrap.
+A simple expense splitting app built with Meteor, Blaze, and Bootstrap.

 ## 🚀 Live Demo